 Hack #1: Talk to your professor

 This will be your greatest asset throughout the semester, especially when preparing your Civil Procedure outline and other course outlines for final exams.
 With each class, you are learning how to take your professor’s specific exam.
-While there is a level of uniformity among law schools across the country, with each class – in this situation, Civil Procedure – you are preparing to take an exam developed by your professor.
-Speaking with your professor can illuminate potential blind spots that you did not even know existed.
+While there is a level of uniformity among law schools across the country, each class is taught differently.

 For example, your professor might tell you that he or she wants you to pay attention to the “Notes and Questions” sections in your casebook.
 Others may say that you should only focus on material from those sections that the professor highlights in class.
 As you continue throughout your semester, you should be thinking about how your professor structures hypotheticals, which can be inferred through in-class discussion.